Team email collaboration: A complete guide to boost productivity

 • Best practice: Acknowledge receipt within 4 hours, complete response within 24 hours

 Most coworkers don't expect immediate responses, yet 76% of employees reply within an hour.
 Set explicit expectations that balance responsiveness with deep work.
-Use Superhuman Mail's Remind Me feature to ensure you never miss response deadlines.
+Use Superhuman Mail's Reminders to ensure you never miss response deadlines.

 Let software sort your team's email